korenkaplan/LeaveANoteServerProject/README.md

 ### Accidents Table
 - Each row represents an accident report or note.
 - An accident is associated with the damaged user.
-- Each accidentis can be associated with zero or one unmatched report.
+- Each accident can be associated with zero or one unmatched report.
 - The relationship is many-to-one from Accidents to Users.
 - The relationship is one-to-one from Accidents to UnmatchedReports.